thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

   replace client certificates in the handshake with references to external certificate objects.
-When applications perform TLS client authentication via DNS-Based Authentication of Named Entities (DANE) TLSA records, then
+When applications perform TLS client authentication via DNS-Based Authentication of Named Entities (DANE) TLSA records, then the DANE Client Identity TLS extension
-  {{?I-D.ietf-dance-tls-clientid}} may be used to reduce the packets on the wire.
+  {{?I-D.ietf-dance-client-auth}} may be used to reduce the packets on the wire.
 The term "TLSA" does not stand for anything; it is the name of the RRtype, as explained in {{?RFC6698}}.
 * Certificate compression {{?RFC8879}} can reduce the size of certificates